ykskks/Kaggle-Elo-Merchant-Category-Recommendation/README.md

 This is a repository for Elo Merchant Category Recommendation on Kaggle.

-I finished in 104th place(Top 3%) and recieved a silver medal.
+I finished in 104th place(Top 3%) and got a silver medal.